Paritosh Shankarrao Junare

 Your Name

 Hi!
 I am a third-year PhD student in Economics at the University of Bologna.
 In Spring 2026, I will be a visiting fellow at the University of Helsinki.
 My research interests lie in time-series econometrics and macroeconometrics.
-My current project focuses on evaluating the validity of identification conditions in non-Gaussian structural vector autoregressions.
+My current project combines identification channels of external instruments and non-Gaussian shocks in a single GMM framework, yielding an efficient estimator which is robust to weak instruments and mutually orthogonal specification tests for each identification strategy.

 My email address is paritosh.junare@unibo.it.
 You can download my CV here.